olshec/lab1/README.txt

-This program to check valid variable declarations at C# language.
-Look NUnit tests.
+This program to check valid variable declarations at C# language via regular expression.
+Look at NUnit tests.